wh-alice/mig_visualstudio/vs/modeling/debugging-by-using-the-store-viewer.md

 ---
-title: "Debugging by Using the Store Viewer" ms.custom: "" ms.date: "10/21/2016"
+title: "Debugging by Using the Store Viewer | testtitle" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"